NKU-MobFly-Robotics/local-planning-benchmark/README.md

 To run this project in minutes, check [Quick Start](#1-Quick-Start).
 Please refer to README.md in each folder to learn more about the contents.

 Please cite the following paper if you use this project in your research:
-> J. Wen, X. Zhang, Q. Bi, Z. Pan, Y. Feng, J. Yuan, and Y. Fang, "MRPB 1.0: A unified benchmark for the evaluation of mobile robot local planning approaches", ***2021 IEEE International Conference on Robotics and Automation (ICRA)***, accepted. [[paper]](https://arxiv.org/abs/2011.00491)
+> J. Wen, X. Zhang, Q. Bi, Z. Pan, Y. Feng, J. Yuan, and Y. Fang, "MRPB 1.0: A unified benchmark for the evaluation of mobile robot local planning approaches", ***2021 IEEE International Conference on Robotics and Automation (ICRA)***, 2021, pp. 8238-8244. [[paper]](https://arxiv.org/abs/2011.00491)

 ## Table of Contents